HuangQiang/BC-Tree/README.md

 Welcome to the **Ball-Tree and BC-Tree** GitHub!

-## Introduction

 In this repository, we target at solving the problem of **Point-to-Hyperplane Nearest Neighbor Search (P2HNNS)**.
-Given a set of data points in a (d-1)-dimensional Euclidean space and a hyperplane query (represented as a vector in d-dimensional Euclidean space), the problem of P2HNNS aims to find the point whose distance to the hyperplane query is minimized among all the data.
+Given a set of data points in a ($d-1$)-dimensional Euclidean space and a hyperplane query (represented as a vector in $d$-dimensional Euclidean space), the problem of P2HNNS aims to find the point whose distance to the hyperplane query is minimized among all the data.

 This problem plays a vital role in many research domains.
-For example, in the applications of pool-based active learning with SVMs, the goal is to request labels for the data points closest (with minimum margin) to the SVM's decision hyperplane to reduce human efforts for annotation \cite{tong2001support}.
-Moreover, motivated by the success of SVM for classification, the maximum margin clustering aims at finding the hyperplane maximizing the minimum margin to the data, which can separate the data from different classes \cite{xu2004maximum, zhao2008efficient}.
+For example, in the applications of pool-based active learning with SVMs, the goal is to request labels for the data points closest (with minimum margin) to the SVM's decision hyperplane to reduce human efforts for annotation.
+Moreover, motivated by the success of SVM for classification, the maximum margin clustering aims at finding the hyperplane maximizing the minimum margin to the data, which can separate the data from different classes.
 Such applications require finding the data points that are closest to the hyperplane.

-This repository provides the implementations and experiments of our work entitled [Lightweight-Yet-Efficient: Revitalizing Ball-Tree for Point-to-Hyperplane Nearest Neighbor Search](~) in [IEEE ICDE 2023](~).
+This repository provides the implementations and experiments of our work entitled [Lightweight-Yet-Efficient: Revitalizing Ball-Tree for Point-to-Hyperplane Nearest Neighbor Search](~) that has been accepted (1st cycle) and will be published in [IEEE ICDE 2023](https://icde2023.ics.uci.edu/).
 We implement **Ball-Tree** and **BC-Tree** for performing P2HNNS in high-dimensional spaces.
 To make a systematic comparison, we also include two state-of-the-art hyperplane hashing schemes [NH and FH](https://github.com/HuangQiang/P2HNNS) as baselines for evaluations.

 ## Data Sets